exokernel/raft-deep-dive/src/log-replication.md

 Let's go through the log replication process in more detail and look at how it's implemented in the Hashicorp Raft library.
 The Hashicorp Raft library is written in Go and is a popular implementation.
 One of the authors of Raft, Diego Ongaro, was involved in the development of the library.
 We'll compare how I'm implementing it in MIT's distributed systems course to the real implementation by Hashicorp.
 This is mainly just to help me understand and verify the correctness of my implementation but hopefully serves as a good deep dive into how the replication works.

+### Leader Appends to its Log and sends RPCs to Followers

 The client sending a write to the leader isn't very interesting so let's start at step 2 "The leader appends the new entry to its log".
 In my 6.5840 code this is pretty straightforward.
 We create a new log entry with the `command` that will be applied to the state machine (if committed) and the current `term` and append it to the log.

 ```go